 Minnesota Unemployment Application

 Unemployment Insurance is a state-federal program that provides temporary cash benefits to eligible workers who are currently unemployed through no fault of their own.
 Each state administers a separate unemployment insurance program, but all states have to follow the guidelines established by federal law.
 These benefits are in place only to aid unemployed individuals to survive until they find a new job.
-Click here to know benefit comparison between states.

-Apply for unemployment benefits the week you become unemployed or your hours are greatly reduced.
+Apply for Minnesota unemployment benefits the week you become unemployed or your hours are greatly reduced.
 You should be working less than 32 hours per week to be considered as unemployed.
 Also note that a weeks time is required to process your documents after which your eligibility status will be declared.

 You can apply for unemployment insurance benefits –

 - Greater Minnesota: 1-877-898-9090

 Applicant Self-Service System hours of operation: 6 a.m. to 6 p.m., Monday through Friday.